Getting an Artist Visa in Japan

 The category for artists includes musicians, writers, composers, sculptors, photographers, etc. However, being eligible for an artist visa in Japan means you’ll have to have many achievements in the field of art.

-Japanese immigration authorities would also like to analyze if you can earn a stable living in Japan through your artistic activities alone.
+Japanese immigration authorities would also like to determine whether you can earn a stable living in Japan solely through your artistic activities.

-Your artistic achievements could be the prizes you won in competitions and exhibitions or any such accomplishments for your artistic activities.
+Your artistic achievements could include prizes you won in competitions and exhibitions or other accomplishments related to your artistic activities.

-To check about the applicable visa type, verifying whether any other visa status is more appropriate is essential.
-For example, artists more inclined to work for teaching positions at higher learning institutes like universities might be more qualified for a professor visa than an artist visa.
+Verifying whether any other visa status is more appropriate is essential to checking the applicable visa type.
+For example, artists more inclined to work in teaching positions at higher learning institutes like universities might be more qualified for a professor visa than an artist visa.

 Similarly, artists who wish to perform for entertainment purposes would qualify for an entertainment visa, not an artist visa.

-However, if the teaching position is not in institutes like colleges and universities but specific art-related teaching places – for example, dance schools, photography teaching, and so on then the visa as an artist will be applicable for such jobs.
+However, if the teaching position is not in institutes like colleges and universities but in specific art-related teaching places—for example, dance schools, photography teaching, and so on—then the visa as an artist will be applicable for such jobs.

 Who is Not Eligible to Get an Artist Visa?